Branding Methods

 Printed sticker and die stamped labels

 We have got adhesive stickers galore, we can produce fully custom self-adhesive stickers that are great quality, at low prices and a huge range of shapes and sizes.
-Your order will be printed with 1440dpi high definition digital printing using eco-friendly solvent inks for stunning detail, vivid colour and tough durability.
+Your order will be printed with 1440dpi high definition digital printing using lower-eco impact solvent inks for stunning detail, vivid colour and tough durability.
 There are a wide range of finishes available with customisation options to tailor your adhesive labels to your precise needs and budget.
 When it comes to vinyl sticker finish, you can choose from various die cut sticker shapes, on a plotter, the logo is printed on a roll of sticker paper then a cutter will cut out the desired shape and the stickers are ready for use.
 Once printed they can be applied to virtually any item to promote your company brand or message.

 Did you know stickers were first used in the 1800s?
 Once upon a time European merchants decided that it would be a smart idea to attach eye catching labels to their crates of goods in order to attract the attention of passers-by.
 These labels detailed the goods on offer as well as prices and were originally attached using gum paste, and therefore adopted the name ‘stickers’.